 Social anxiety disorder: This is a condition in which someone has significant fear and anxiety about being negatively judged and evaluated by others.
 People with this condition may be viewed as extremely shy or unfriendly, but in actuality, these people would like to be able to make friends.
 They dislike being the center of attention and being observed while doing something, and this can make it hard for some people to participate in certain sports, especially individual sports.

-Obsessive-compulsive disorder (OCD): This is a condition in which someone has repeated, unwanted thoughts that come into their mind that they have difficulty controlling (obsessions) and/or behaviors that they feel must be performed over and over (compulsions).
+Obsessive-compulsive disorder (OCD): This is a condition in which someone has repeated, unwanted thoughts that come into their mind that they have difficulty controlling (obsessions) and/or physical or mental behaviors that they feel must be performed over and over (compulsions).
 Examples include intense fear of germs and associated washing of hands over and over, or ordering things “just so” or symmetrically to an extreme degree.
-OCD is different than superstitious rituals.
+OCD is different than superstitious rituals, which are usually harmless.
 Rituals are common among athletes, and examples include wearing the same pair of socks for every game or eating the same meal before each race.
+Full-blown OCD may be more common in athletes than in non-athletes.

 Post-traumatic stress disorder: This is a condition in which someone has suffered any sort of trauma (for example, physical, verbal, or sexual abuse, assault, major accidents or illnesses).
 Associated with that trauma, they have symptoms that may include: nightmares or flashbacks about it, avoidance of anything that reminds them of the trauma, increased startle response, and any of a number of symptoms of depression and anxiety.
-Traumas unique to athletes may include “out of the ordinary” sport-specific adverse events, such as severe injuries (especially if they involve threats to physical integrity), lethal accidents, loss of a crucial game, public cheating scandal, or teammate suicide.
+Traumas unique to athletes may include “out of the ordinary” sport-specific adverse events, such as severe injuries (especially if they involve threats to physical integrity), witnessing of lethal accidents, loss of a crucial game where the athlete feels they are to blame, public cheating scandal, or teammate suicide.
+The more a student identifies themselves as "athlete" to the exclusion of other sources of identity, the more traumatic a major injury may feel to them.